 Vietnam's economy

 Vietnam's economy has been booming over the past decade.
-In 2022, Vietnam's GDP grew by 8%, proving a strong rebound post-pandemic.
-Numerous industries are skyrocketing, which in turn is creating numerous opportunities for foreigners and local residents.
+In 2024, Vietnam's GDP surpassed expectations, reaching 7.09% versus the 6.5% growth target.
+Numerous industries are skyrocketing, which in turn is creating numerous opportunities for foreigners and residents.

-Working in Vietnam offers a unique and intriguing professional life that is, on average, well-compensated.
-In addition to competitive salaries, many Vietnamese employers will include a housing allowance, regular team-building dinners, and quarterly retreats.
+Working in Vietnam offers a unique and intriguing professional life with competitive salaries, and perks ranging from a housing allowance to regular team-building dinners, and quarterly retreats.
 These events will give you the opportunity to socialize with your team and get to explore Vietnam with new friends.

-Without further ado, let's take a brief look at what kind of jobs are available in Vietnam.
+Without further ado, let's take a brief look at what kinds of jobs are available in Vietnam.

 Vietnam's job market

-As of 2022, the unemployment rate in Vietnam is incredibly low, especially compared to other countries in the region.
+As of 2024, the unemployment rate in Vietnam is incredibly low, sitting at 2.24%, especially compared to other countries in the region.
 The majority of Vietnamese people living in the countryside work in the agricultural sector.
 This is hardly a surprise as it accounts for nearly 15% of the country's Gross Domestic Product (GDP).
 The service sector is also huge in Vietnam.
 However, since exports account for the majority of this country's economy, the various manufacturing industries also provide ample employment for locals.

 Companies in Vietnam are fiercely competitive when it comes to bringing foreign expertise into their ranks.
 Therefore, generous relocation packages are normally offered to prospective employees.
 The lucrativeness of these packages will depend on several variables, including age, experience, and your ability to negotiate.
 It would be unfair to say that older applicants are treated with more respect.
 However, the social hierarchy in Vietnam generally implies privilege for the mature in both professional and home life.

-Any foreign professional under the age of 25 who is considering working in Vietnam will be presented with numerous options, but applicants moving abroad with families will be provided a different set of bonuses.
+Any foreign professional under the age of 25 who is considering working in Vietnam will be presented with numerous options, but applicants moving abroad with families should ask that their offer letters be tailored toward benefits with the school system.

 Social media influencer

-With today's technology trends, social media influencers are being contracted by companies to help develop brand reach and identity.
+With today's technology trends, companies are contracting social media influencers to help develop brand reach and identity.
 If you already have a travel blog or an online presence, you can apply to companies like TikTok or Momo, a Vietnamese banking app, and work with their branding team on a contract basis.
+However, because it falls under freelance or entrepreneurship, this route cannot guarantee a work permit, and it would technically be illegal to continue under a tourist visa in the long term.

 How to find a job in Vietnam